Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Binary orbit and spectral disentangling

 \subsection{Radial velocities}

 To measure the RVs of the Be star, we cross-correlated the observed spectra with a synthetic template spectrum.
 We used a model atmosphere generated with the Potsdam Wolf-Rayet (PoWR) code for OB-type stars \citep{Graefener+2002, Hamann_Graefener2003, Sander+2015}.
 This code iteratively solves the radiative transfer equation for a spherically expanding atmosphere and statistical equilibrium equations.
-PoWR is a state-of-the-art code in the field of analysing hot stars with winds \citep[see, e.g.,][for a recent comparison]{Sander+2024} and has been successfully used for the spectral analysis of Be binaries with a stripped star companion \citep[e.g.][]{Ramachandran+2023,Ramachandran+2024}.
+PoWR is a state-of-the-art code in the field of analysing hot stars with winds (see e.g. \citealt{Sander+2024} for a recent comparison) and has been used successfully for the spectral analysis of Be binaries with a stripped star companion \citep[e.g.][]{Ramachandran+2023,Ramachandran+2024}.
 For the cross-correlation template, we adopted a model with $T_\mathrm{eff} = 19\,\mathrm{kK}$, $\log g = 3.0$, and solar metallicity from the OB-type Milky Way grid \citep{Hainich+2019}.

 The cross-correlation was carried out simultaneously on multiple He~\textsc{i} absorption lines (\ion{He}{i\,$\lambda\lambda3820,\,4009,\,4026,\,4144$}), located primarily in the blue part of the spectra.
 These lines were chosen because they are less affected by contamination from emission components originating in the companion or the disc of the Be star.